-About Art and Design in New Orleans
+About Art in New Orleans

 New Orleans is known as the birthplace of jazz.
 So it has an amazing music scene.
 But it also has an extremely vibrant visual arts scene too!
 For music, most locals avoid Bourbon street, and instead hang out on lower Frenchmen Street in the Marigny neighborhood below the French Quarter, where a 3 block stretch of clubs play all varieties of music in the city: traditional jazz, modern jazz, brass band funk, rhythm and blues, blues, Afro-Caribbean music, and any combination of the above.
 Even beyond Frenchmen, locals hear music at the Maple Leaf in Uptown, Chickie Wah Wah in Mid City, and Vaughn's in the Bywater.
 For a listing check out the local Offbeat Magazine or download their app.

 For art lovers, the Ogden Southern Museum of Art is always inspiring, as is the New Orleans Museum of Art, which is accesible by the red street car.
 The first saturday of every month, galleries on Julia Street and Magazine street host special exhibit openings.
 St. Claude Avenue in the Bywater neighborhood hosts gallery openings during the second saturday of every month.
 St.Claude has emerged as the newest gallery district, and is an art scene that has transformed the neighborhood into a center of creative arts in the city.